 Dementia Special Care Units (DSCUs)

 There is nothing easy about watching a loved-one experience memory loss.
 When your loved- one has dementia, ensuring that his/her needs are met and that he/she is comfortable can be a difficult process.
-When looking at a nursing home for a loved one with dementia, making sure he/she is receiving much needed specialized attention is important.
+When looking at a nursing home for a loved one with dementia, making sure that he/she is receiving much needed specialized attention is important.
 That is where Dementia Special Care Units (DSCUs) come in.

 DSCUs provide specialized care to nursing home residents with dementia through a combination of additional and on-going dementia care training, expanded activities, and a safe and comfortable physical environment (e.g. special lighting and floor coverings to minimize confusion, safe/supervised access to the outdoors, etc.).